Q: Briefly introduce yourself.

-Q: On what project are you working here?
-How is it helping you to build your capacity?
+Q: On what project did you work on?
+How did it help you in building your professional capacity?

-A: I am working as a data analyst and support engineer on the Integrated Performance Management System (IPMS) with the PMRU team.
-It isn’t always easy to work with the government.
-However, I am learning to be patient, and this experience is helping me enhance my skills as a support engineer.
+A: I was working as a data analyst and support engineer on the Integrated Performance Management System (IPMS) with the PMRU team.
+It wasn’t always easy to work with the government.
+However, I learned to be patient, and this experience helped me enhance my skills as an engineer.

-Q: In a few words, describe what skills and knowledge you bring to our team.
+Q: In a few words, describe what skills and knowledge you bring to a team.

 Q: How many of these skills did you learn from the internet on your own?

 A: Almost all technical skills, I learned online mostly from YouTube, including Artificial Intelligence, machine learning, and deep learning using TensorFlow2; mobile app development using Flutter, and Web development using Flask.
 Only Flutter has its language named DART (relevant to C++); the rest have a common language, Python, which is similar to MATLAB, so it was easy to learn and use for learning and deploying.

 Q: What role do the Fellows/mentors play in shaping you?

 A: I learned a lot of career-oriented and professional skills from them, mostly non-technical skills, which are crucial for collaboration.